 "So even in old age, and gray hairs, O Lord, do not forsake me, until I proclaim Your strength to another generation, Your power to all those who are to come."
 [Psalm 71:18] Skip Heitzig calls it leaving a "Godprint," a lasting, God-centered, positive impression on those whom you meet, no matter your age or your status.
 Preferring an adventure of faith and risk and service over one of convenience and caution and complacency, Deb and I recognized a Call into part-time ministry.
 WooHoo!
 How could we possibly be more blessed!
 God is not finished with us yet; He is not finished with any of us yet!
 He has been out in front, paving the road for us with past experiences and relationships.

-It started with THREE words.
-We were blessed with these gifts and we felt most equipped to share with others: "Encourage.
+It started with THREE simple words.
+We were blessed with these gifts and it is these we felt most equipped to share, to "Encourage.
 Serve.
 Lead..."
-These biblical tenets are so necessary in today's world, we thought.
-If they are truly Gifts, then God has given them to us with the expectation that we will use them.
+These biblical tenets appeared to us to be so necessary in today's world; we thought.
+If they are truly Gifts, then God has given them to us with the expectation that we will should use them.

 But! ...we wanted to travel and encounter America in the process!
 Is that being too stingy?
-We love experiencing new places and people and cultures and geographies and history and... all of God's wonderful creation.
-So we added another word, "...Explore."
+We love experiencing new places and people and cultures and geographies and history and ... all of God's wonderful creation.
+So we added a fourth element, "...Explore."

 These FOUR words became and continue to be our family Mission Statement; they defined our heart's desire and Purpose.
-We had been favored to be able to blend all three throughout our careers.
+We had been favored to be able to blend all four of these throughout our careers.
 It would be or privelege to take "it" on the road.

 But something was missing ... yet at the same time, was right in front of us!
 For this next season of our lives, as we began to down-size our possessions and reduce our lifestyle to the basic necessities of a life of service AND that could fit into a motorhome, this Gospel passage became clear: